CrossTheRoadElec/Phoenix5-Documentation/2019_FRC_Beta.md

 ![](images/Phoenix-installerSplash.png)

-### Linux
+### Linux/Mac
-For Linux users, unzip the Linux zip found on TeamForge into USERHOME\frc2019.
+For Linux/Mac users, unzip the non-Windows zip found on TeamForge into USERHOME\frc2019.

 ## 3) Open Your Robot Program in VsCode
 Either create or open an existing robot project in vscode.
 Follow the WPI Screensteps instructions on how to do this.